 Where is Gareth Southgate now?

-Gareth Southgate finished his playing career at Middlesbrough in 2006 when he was appointed manager of the side after Steve McLaren left to take over as coach of the England national side
+Former Premier League defender Gareth Southgate finished his playing career at Middlesbrough in 2006 when he was appointed manager of the side after Steve McLaren left to take over as coach of the England national side.

-Alongside his managerial role at Middlesbrough Southagte also worked as a pundit and co-commentator for ITV and appeared on both Sky Sports and the BBC until he left to return to football management.
+Alongside his managerial role at Middlesbrough, Southgate also worked as a pundit and co-commentator for ITV and appeared on both Sky Sports and the BBC until he left to return to football management.